nexus-stc/stc/geck/README.md

 # GECK (Garden of Eden Creation Kit)

-GECK is a Python library and Bash tool for interacting with STC programmatically.
+GECK is a Python library and Bash tool for access STC - the large corpus of scholarly texts.
-It allows to startup embedded Summa instance, do search queries to find scholarly publications and to iterate over all database if you need.
+GECK allows to startup embedded [Summa](https://github.com/izihawa/summa) instance, feed it with IPFS-based data, do search queries to find scholarly publications and iterate over all database if you need.

 ## Install